 - enjoys his set daily routine

-- his daughter in law is a PT and can discuss HD concerns with him
+- his daughter in law is a PT and can discuss HD concerns

 - Has had to alter his daily routine due to HD symptoms